emissary-ingress/emissary/README.md

 ### Annotations

-Ambassador is done through Custom Resource Definitions (CRDs).
+Ambassador is configured using Kubernetes Custom Resource Definitions (CRDs).
 If you are unable to use CRDs, Ambassador can also be configured using annotations on services.
 The `service.annotations` section of the values file contains commented out examples of [Ambassador Module](https://www.getambassador.io/reference/core/ambassador) and a global [TLSContext](https://www.getambassador.io/reference/core/tls) configurations which are typically created in the Ambassador service.

 If you intend to use `service.annotations`, remember to include the `getambassador.io/config` annotation key as above.